iai-group/guidelines/python/README.md

     ```
       - The flag `-y` automatically answers `y` to the `Proceed ([y]/n)?` prompt.

+  * Alternative 1
+    * Create conda environment containing only python and pip and activate it
+    ```
+    conda create -n myenv python=3.9 pip@
+    conda activate myenv
+    ```
+    * Install all other dependencies using pip
+    ```
+    python -m pip install -r requirements.txt
+    ```
+    Example file structure:
+    ```
+    black
+    flake8
+    mypy
+    docformatter
+    pre-commit
+    ```

+  * Alternative 2
-  * Alternatively, we can create a new environment from a `.yaml` file.
+    * create a new environment from a `.yaml` file.
 This file is similar to `requirements.txt` but allows for more options to be specified.
       ```
       conda env create -n myenv --file environment.yaml
       ```

       Example file structure:
       ```
       name: <env name>
       channels:
         - PyPi
         - conda-forge
         - defaults
       dependencies:
         - python
         - pip
         - pre-commit
         - flake8
         - pytest
         - black
       ```

   * To export all dependencies to a cross platform `environment.yaml` file:
     ```